|darkman(1)||General Commands Manual||darkman(1)|

 It is, however, possible to trigger manual transitions and even disable automatic transitions entirely.

-The Linux desktop ecosystem is quite heterogeneous and switching between dark/light mode on different applications requires different mechanism and techniques.
+The open source desktop ecosystem is quite heterogeneous and switching between dark/light mode on different applications requires different mechanism and techniques.

 Darkman seeks to implement the more widely supported standards, while leaving room for users to hook in custom scripts for other applications.